GamesCreed

 May is an excellent month of 2022 for gamers, especially Xbox Game Pass subscribers.
 You are getting great treatment with some of the most exciting games in that month alone.
 Trek to Yomi is one of these games that has gotten fans excited.
 If you are a fan of Samurai games, this game may be for you.
 Plus, with the Xbox Game Pass, you cannot go wrong with at least trying out for yourself to see if the game is worth your time.

 This game has gotten some hype for the last few months.
 In the previous few years, we got two phenomenal Samurai games in Ghost of Tsushima and Sekiro: Shadow Die Twice.
-Now that we have Trek to Yomi, that would leave questions such as, is this going to be as good as both games?
+Now that we have Trek to Yomi, that would leave questions such as, Is this going to be as good as both games?
 Most likely not.
 And will this game be close to being as good?
 Again, most likely not.
 However, that does not mean it doesn’t deserve a chance, and it certainly does not mean this game cannot be seen as brilliant.
 Plus, this is a side-scrolling game, which adds to the curiosity.

 Trek To Yomi’s story is very short.
 If you were to grind out the game, it wouldn’t take you longer than four hours to complete it.
 You can finish the game and then go and grab your morning coffee.
-But irrespective of how short the game is, it still managed to produce a great story, as it apprises a tale of revenge and how it can affect someone.
+But irrespective of how short the game is, it still managed to produce a great story, as it tells a tale of revenge and how it can affect someone.

 Trek To Yomi, Xbox Series S, Review, Gameplay, Screenshots, GamesCreed